thiswillbeyourgithub/wdoc/README.md

 * **summarize_link_file** this summarizes all the links and adds it to an output file. (logseq format is supported)

 ### Known issues that are not yet fixed
-* callbacks are broken, so the pricing of the query chain is probably wrong
 * document loading, especially multithreaded and overly recursive, is wrongly looped so the caching sucks and I need to refactor that
 * filtering document by content is currently disabled
 * whisper implementation is a bit flaky and will be improved